How students learn

-When planning collaborative learning activities, such as group carefully consider the goals of the activity, to make sure that there is sufficient depth for each group member to have meaningful input.
+When you plan collaborative learning activities, think carefully about the goals of the activity, to make sure that there is sufficient 'depth' for each group member to have meaningful input.

 Try to shape the activity to allow for various group personalities (such as the creative contributers, finishers, etc) each to have the opportunity to shine.
 Note that you will need to work out how to fairly assign marks to the final product.
 The self and peer assessment strategy, in which students assess each others' contributions using a list of criteria, may help here, especially if the students have been involved in establishing the criteria used.